DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Actions/CHECK_FOR_BUTTON_PRESS.md

 To instead check the button's state (regardless of whether that state has changed) see [[CHECK_FOR_BUTTON_STATE]].

-NOTE: The button states are reset when a new map is loaded.
+NOTE: The button states are reset when a [[map loads|new map is loaded]].
 If listening for a button press in the new map, this action may very will trigger immediately, even if the button was held down through the map load.

 See [[button IDs]] for a list of valid button values.